akeneo/pim-helpcenter/content/updates/asset-manager/1-greater-flexibility.md

-# With greater flexibility come greater possibilities
+# More flexibility to manage your assets

 **Assets are now much more flexible**: they can be **managed and structured** in the same ways as products and reference entities.
 They now **belong to asset families and have attributes**, and just like products, assets belonging to an asset family inherit its attributes.